Dashibase/dashibase/README.md

 ## Like what you're seeing?

 We're hoping to turn this into our full-time job!
-Support us by [joining our beta](https://dashibase.com#join-waitlist), visit us in our [Slack](https://join.slack.com/t/dashibase-community/shared_invite/zt-180rycyqv-ifRwyiQAiXUlBBVxgxQE7g) and follow us on [Twitter](https://twitter.com/dashibase) for more updates.
+Support us by [joining our beta](https://dashibase.com#join-waitlist), visit us in our [Discord server](https://discord.gg/CqgZGh4ZA8) and follow us on [Twitter](https://twitter.com/dashibase) for more updates.